bioidiap/bob.bio.base/doc/vanilla_biometrics_features.rst

 Using Dask with vanilla-biometrics
 ----------------------------------

-To run an experiment with Dask, a :py:class:`bob.pipelines.DaskWrapper` class is available that takes any :py:class:`Transformer` or :py:class:`BiometricAlgorithm` and outputs a *dasked* version of it.
+To run an experiment with Dask, a :py:class:`bob.pipelines.DaskWrapper` class is available that takes any Transformer or :py:class:`BiometricAlgorithm` and outputs a *dasked* version of it.

 You can easily benefit from Dask by using the ``-l`` (``--dask-client``) option like so::